High Tension: Reception

-According to the internet review aggregator Rotten Tomatoes, the film holds a 41% approval rating based on 133 reviews, with a weighted average of 5.30/10.
-The consensus states: "There is indeed a good amount of tension in this French slasher, but the dubbing is bad and the end twist unbelievable."
-It also received a score of 42 on Metacritic based on 30 critics, classifying it as having received "mixed or average reviews".
+Box officeHigh Tension grossed $2,610,892 in Europe and other international markets.
+In North America, it grossed $3.2 million against Lionsgate's $14 million distribution cost and marketing campaign.
+Its worldwide gross totaled $6,291,958.

+Critical response

 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

-American film critic Roger Ebert awarded the film only one star, opening his review, "The philosopher Thomas Hobbes tells us life can be 'poor, nasty, brutish and short.'
+American film critic Roger Ebert awarded the film only one star, opening his review: "The philosopher Thomas Hobbes tells us life can be 'poor, nasty, brutish and short.'
 So is this movie."
 He added that the film had a plot hole "that is not only large enough to drive a truck through, but in fact does have a truck driven right through it."

 Lisa Nesselson of Variety was more forgiving, saying that the film "deftly juggles gore and suspense", has "unnerving sound design", and "has a sinister, haemoglobin look that fits the story like a glove".
 James Berardinelli praised the film, writing: "The film revels in blood and gore, but this is not just a run-of-the-mill splatter film.
 There's a lot of intelligence in both the script and in Alexandre Aja's direction ...
 For those who enjoy horror films and don't mind copious quantities of red-dyed fluids, this one is not to be missed.
 It's a triumph of the Grand Guignol."
 The Village Voice's Mark Holcomb wrote that the film resembles "a pastiche of '70s American slasher flicks that seemingly stands to add to the worldwide glut of irono-nostalgic sequels, remakes, and retreads," ultimately seeing it a "gratifyingly gory, doggedly intellectual decon of the likes of The Texas Chainsaw Massacre, Halloween and (surprisingly but aptly) Duel."
+M. E. Russell of The Oregonian awarded the film a B− rating, describing the film as "derivative, yes, but also stripped down and nasty, anchored by a heroine as relentless as the script."
+Russell also noted that the film features parallels and references to a number of other horror and thriller films, citing Road Games (1981), Duel (1971), and The Texas Chain Saw Massacre (1974).

+In 2013 GamesRadar+ named the killer one of the "50 Creepiest Movie Psychopaths".

 Controversy

-The film was included in TIME Magazine's 10 most ridiculously violent films.
+The film was included in Time magazine's 2010 list of the "10 most ridiculously violent films".

 Several viewers of the film noticed striking similarities between the plot of the film and the plot of Dean Koontz's novel Intensity.
 When questioned at the Sundance Festival in 2004, the director acknowledged that he had read the novel and was aware of the similarities.
 On his website, Koontz stated that he was aware of the comparison but would not sue "because he found the film so puerile, so disgusting, and so intellectually bankrupt that he didn’t want the association with it that would inevitably come if he pursued an action against the filmmaker."